Slow violence: Overview

-Rachel Brydolf-Horwitz investigates digital slow violence, which expands on Rob Nixon's concept of slow violence.
-Traditional notions of violence emphasize quick, explosive, and visually stunning acts.
-Slow violence, on the other hand, is distinguished by its gradual and cumulative nature, which frequently goes unrecognized due to its temporal complexity and lack of instant, dramatic exposure.
-In the context of digital technologies, this kind of violence is further disguised by the complicated and ever-changing structure of the digital environment, which covers not just the tools themselves but also the social behaviors and assumptions they impact.
+In 2022, Canadian scholar Rachel Brydolf-Horwitz published a study on slow violence in the digital space, "Embodied and Entangled: Slow Violence and Harm via Digital Technologies," which expanded on Nixon's development of the concept of slow violence.
+Nixon's 2011 book juxtaposed two differing manifestations of violence.
+The first represents traditional ideas of violence, emphasized by quick, explosive, and visually stunning acts.
+The second category is slow violence, defined according to its gradual and cumulative nature, which frequently goes unrecognized due to its temporal complexity and lack of instant, dramatic exposure.
+Brydolf-Horwitz argues that within the digital realm, slow violence is further concealed by the complicated and ever-changing structure of the digital environment, which covers not just the tools themselves but also the social behaviors and assumptions they impact.

-In her research, Brydolf-Horwitz utilizes the example of Rehtaeh Parsons of Nova Scotia to demonstrate how digital technology may allow slow violence through repeated verbal and textual attacks, as well as the nonconsensual sharing of personal photos.
-The phrase "cyberbullying" is commonly used to characterize such behaviors, although it can sometimes hide the deeper, more long-term harm perpetrated on people.
-By offering terminology to express these experiences, Brydolf-Horwitz emphasizes the need of recognizing and treating the unseen and difficult-to-address components of digital slow violence.
-Recognizing targets is vital for accountability and providing assistance and resources.
+In her research, Brydolf-Horwitz utilizes the example of Rehtaeh Parsons in Nova Scotia as an example of how digital technology may allow slow violence through repeated verbal and textual attacks, as well as the nonconsensual sharing of personal photos.
+She posits that while the phrase "cyberbullying" is commonly used to characterize such behaviors, it can sometimes hide the deeper and more long-term harm perpetrated on people.
+Brydolf-Horwitz's research intended to present new terminology to express these experiences in the digital space, in order to encourage support for recognizing and treating the unseen and difficult-to-address components of digital slow violence.
+She additionally argued that outlining targets is vital for accountability and providing assistance and resources.

-Digital slow violence emphasizes the need for a more comprehensive knowledge of how violence emerges in the digital era.
-It prompts to evaluate the long-term consequences of digital connections and how they might impair people's well-being.
+In closing, Brydolf-Horwitz posits that digital slow violence underscores the need for more comprehensive knowledge of the roots and cases of violence in the era of digital use.
+It prompts policymakers, medical professionals, and other relevant actors to evaluate the long-term consequences of digital connections and how they might impair people's well-being.